Pelvic Floor Physiotherapy

 Pelvic Floor Physiotherapy is the specialized area of physiotherapy that treats and improves function of the pelvic floor and core.

-Yoga Mamas has been specializing in maternal wellness since 2012 and has seen thousands of mamas and mamas-to-be in our Toronto wellness centre.
+Yoga Mamas has been specializing in maternal wellness since 2012 and has seen thousands of people during pregnancy and postpartum in our Toronto wellness centre.
 Pelvic Floor Physiotherapy is one of our busiest wellness disciplines.
 We have five experience pelvic floor physiotherapists who specialize specifically in prenatal and postpartum pelvic health.
 Many or our therapists having wait lists to book an initial consultation.
 Plan ahead and book your appointment now here.

 We offer pelvic floor physiotherapy 7 days a week with bookings starting as early as 8:00AM and going as late as 9:30PM.
-We offer in clinic and virtual {telehealth} pelvic floor physiotherapy appointments.
+We offer in clinic and online pelvic floor physiotherapy appointments.

 Pelvic Floor Physiotherapy is the specialized area of physiotherapy that treats and improves function of the pelvic floor and core.

-Yoga Mamas has been specializing in maternal wellness since 2012 and has seen thousands of mamas and mamas-to-be in our Toronto wellness centre.
+Yoga Mamas has been specializing in maternal wellness since 2012 and has seen thousands of people during pregnancy and postpartum in our Toronto wellness centre.
 Pelvic Floor Physiotherapy is one of our busiest wellness disciplines.
 We have five experience pelvic floor physiotherapists who specialize specifically in prenatal and postpartum pelvic health.
 Many or our therapists having wait lists to book an initial consultation.
 Plan ahead and book your appointment now here.

 We offer pelvic floor physiotherapy 7 days a week with bookings starting as early as 8:00AM and going as late as 9:30PM.
-We offer in clinic and virtual {telehealth} pelvic floor physiotherapy appointments.
+We offer in clinic and online pelvic floor physiotherapy appointments.

 We are Toronto's leading maternal wellness clinic for almost 10 years, offering 10/10 excellence in client care {with hundreds of beautiful reviews to back it up}.
 We offer exceptional service and our pelvic floor physiotherapists offer you their very best in physio care.